masakhane-io/masakhane-mt/README.md

 ### 5. I've got a baseline.
 What do I do to improve it?

 Cool!
 So there are many ways to improve results.
 We've highlighed a few of these in [this document](MT4LRL.md).
 Got other ideas?
 Drop us a line or submit a PR!

+# Notes about Models

+We'd like to highlight how none of the trained models are suitable for production usage.
+In our paper [here](https://arxiv.org/pdf/2010.02353.pdf) we explore the performance effects of training such a model on the JW300 datasets - the models are still unable to generalize to non-religious domains.

 # Code of Conduct